NunezOcasioLab/mpas-tutorial/04-regrid.md

-Some of the below examples may be easier to get going on [Casper](https://ncar-hpc-docs.readthedocs.io/en/latest/compute-systems/casper/)[^casper] (NCO and CDO are already installed, etc.), but it also should be doable on your local machine or another HPC.
+Some of the below examples may be easier to get going on [Casper](https://ncar-hpc-docs.readthedocs.io/en/latest/compute-systems/casper/)[^casper] (NCO and CDO are already installed, etc.), but they also should be doable on your local machine or another HPC.
 ```

 [^casper]: Or Derecho, but Derecho is usually overkill for this kind of task.